gaspan/gaspan/README.md

 ### Hi, I'm Gentur 👋

-I’m an Web developer, technology enthusiast.
+I’m a Web developer, technology enthusiast.
 I'm a NodeJS Developer, my expertise as Backend use express Js and Frontend use Vue Js, and also as fullstack engineer use PHP (Laravel) and Jquery.
 I currently work as a Software Engineer at Eannovate.

 - 📱  I’m currently working on Eannovate.
 - 🤓 I’m currently learning Golang.